Textiles: experimental hand stitch

 • A range of needles.

-Guidance will be provided prior to the start of the course in the selection of materials.
-The aim will be to try and use materials you already have / recycle materials; however, a list of suppliers will be provided in case you wish to purchase some low cost items.
+Guidance is provided prior to the start of the course in the selection of materials.
+The aim is to try and use materials you already have / recycle materials; however, a list of suppliers will be provided in case you wish to purchase some low cost items.

 When I've finished, what course can I do next?

-You will have a versatile body of sketchbook work that can be developed further in numerous textile mediums.
-Hand stitching techniques lend themselves to be transferred into a variety of textile outcomes from quilting, stitching and applique through to handprint, digital technologies and so on.
-There are a range of courses in Contemporary Textiles and Crafts where you can explore these possibilities.
+You will have a versatile body of sketchbook work you can develop further in numerous textile mediums.
+Hand stitching techniques lend themselves to a variety of textile outcomes from quilting, stitching and applique through to handprint and digital technologies.
+We offer a range of courses in Contemporary Textiles and Crafts where you can explore these possibilities.
 Please browse the website to view our upcoming courses.

 Amarjeet Nandhra is an artist and educator, originally trained in Graphic and Printed Communications.
 She went on to gain a first class honours degree in Creative Arts.
 She has exhibited nationally and internationally , both independently and as a member of Studio 21 Textile art and Textile Study Group .
 Amarjeet’s teaching experience covers a range of courses; printmaking, mixed media and contemporary stitched textiles.
 She has taught at Diploma level, City & Guilds and Adult Education, both in Spain and the UK.
 Her current practice explores the narrative of cloth within a social, economic and cultural setting.
 This work examines the hidden meaning, looking beyond the aesthetic sensibility of these textiles.